nappa85/pogo-gamemaster-parser/README.md

 ## Output

-The output is a raw list of teamw, sorted descendent by the number of won matches.<br/>
+The output is a raw list of teams, sorted descendently by the number of won matches.<br/>
 This means that the team on the bottom is the best one for this simulation.<br/>
 For example:
 ```